nazirxz/Capstone-Project-Alzheimer/README.md

 ### Cloud Computing

-1. Create a project on Google Cloud Platform
+1. Create a project on Google Cloud Platform & Firebase
-2. Create a project on firebase
-3. Set default region as asia-southeast2(Jakarta)
+2. Set default region as asia-southeast2 (Jakarta)
-4. Set up billing allert on GCP
+3. Set up billing allert on GCP
-5. Set up gcloud SDK
+4. Set up gcloud SDK
-6. Enable and set up Map API from GCP API Library
+5. Enable and set up Map API from GCP API Library
-7. Set up Map API credentials and embed it on static web
+6. Set up Map API credentials and embed it on static web
-8. Create .yaml files from root directory and deploy it via gcloud SDK
+7. Create app.yaml files from root directory and deploy it via gcloud SDK
-9. Create a firestore database for the database with collection caretaker, patient, task
+8. Create a firestore database for the database with collection caretaker, patient, task
-10. Create a firebase storage to store user profile picture from mobile app
+9. Create a firebase storage to store user profile picture from mobile app
 10. Input machine learning model in Firebase Machine Learning

 ## Technology used